Hacksburg/hacksburg.github.io/_posts/2015-06-03-2300-beverage-cooling-competition.markdown

 layout: post
 ---

-Inspired by DEFCON’s annual beverage cooling contest we at Hacksburg have decided to host our own summer beverage cooling competition Sunday June 21st.
+Inspired by DEFCON’s annual beverage cooling contest we at Hacksburg have decided to host our own summer beverage cooling competition ~~Sunday June 21st~~ Update: Moved to Saturday July 18th at 6:30pm.

 Everyone is welcome to come watch the contest and enjoy a (hopefully) cool beverage!